Body Proportions Sequence

 Top of shoulder

-1. Create a chart with numbers 0,1,2,3,4,5,6,7,8,9… for as far as the chart goes.
-However, make sure that the chart will not be large enough to include any of the student's shoulder measurements.
+9. Create a chart with numbers 0,1,2,3,4,5,6,7,8,9… for as far as the chart goes.
+However, make sure that the chart will NOT be large enough to include all of their shoulder measurements.

-2. Provide students with five different colored dots.
+10. Provide them with five different colored dots.

-3. Have each student put their green dot on the chart in the proper location.
+11. Have each put their green dot on the chart in the proper location.

 Ankle bone height